Mr. Belvedere Goes to College: Plot

 Lynn Belvedere, though the successful author of a scandalous, best-selling book titled Hummingbird Hill (as described in Sitting Pretty), has not benefited financially, as he has had to fight many libel suits as a result.
 He has been awarded a literary prize from a foundation.
 One requirement for the $10,000 prize is that he be a college graduate.

 To meet that requirement, Belvedere decides to enroll at Clemens University.
 The president of the university allows him to do so, on condition that he not do anything publicly detrimental to the institution.
 Belvedere intends to complete the four-year program in a single year, even though he has no formal education.
 He passes the entrance exams with flying colors because he is a self-taught genius.

 He is assigned to share a dorm room with freshman Corny Whittaker and bossy sophomore Avery Brubaker.
 A fellow student who writes for the school paper, Ellen Baker, wants to interview him, but he declines.

 Belvedere gets a job as a food server at a sorority house from student job coordinator Bill Chase.
-Bill is interested in Ellen, and later at a dinner he introduces her to his mother, who is in charge of the sorority.
+Bill is interested in Ellen, and later at a dinner he introduces her to his mother, who is in charge of the sorority where he works.
 Belvedere corrects the girls' behavior and etiquette at dinner.

 Belvedere is punished for shaving during "Whisker Week": he has to wear a fake beard until further notice.
 Ellen takes a photo of him in the beard for an article she is writing.
 The article includes quotes from Belvedere that displease the university greatly, even though Belvedere states they were not intended for publication and plans to sue Ellen and the university.
-Instead, Belvedere advises Ellen not to publish pure gossip in future and not to submit another, longer article to Look magazine.
+Instead, Belvedere advises Ellen not to publish pure gossip in future and not to submit another, longer article to Look Magazine.